 The estimation differences are especially large for soybeans and feed grains.
-In the OM series, Louisiana and Washington accounted for 77 percent of total soybean export value in 2010, even though neither State is in the top 10 States in the PS/CR series.
+Again using 2010 exports as an example, in the OM series, Louisiana and Washington accounted for 77 percent of total soybean export value, even though neither State was in the top 10 States in the PS or CR series.
 In the PS series, the top 6 States—Iowa, Illinois, Minnesota, Nebraska, Indiana, and Ohio—accounted for 79 percent of soybean export value, but Iowa and Indiana were not in the top 10 States for the OM series.
 For feed grains, Louisiana accounted for 56 percent of the OM export value but does not appear in the list of top 10 PS States.
 In the top 10 CR rankings for feed grains—which excluded Louisiana and Washington—the top 7 states accounted for 68 percent of total feed grain exports in 2010.

-However, both the OM and PS/CR series list California, Washington, and Florida as the top fruit and nut export States.
-Together, these 3 States accounted for 81 percent of the estimated value of fruit and nut exports based on the OM method and for 87 percent of the estimated value of fruit and nut exports based on the PS method in 2010.
+However, both the OM and PS and CR series list California, Washington, and Florida as the top fruit and tree nut export States.
+Together, these 3 States accounted for 81 percent of the estimated value of fruit and tree nut exports based on the OM method and for 87 percent of the estimated value of fruit and tree nut exports based on the PS method in 2010.
 Using cash receipts-based shares, these States shipped 82 percent of U.S. fruit exports, which is more in line with the OM method.
-Since more than half of fruit exports are shipped fresh, they are not generally routed through other States before reaching the exportation port, which is the reason for the similar OM and PS/CR shares.
+Since more than half of fruit exports are shipped fresh, they are not generally routed through other States before reaching the exportation port, which is the reason for the similar OM and PS and CR shares.

 The bias generated by the OM method in overestimating exports of port or border States is eliminated when origin of production or cash receipts are used.
 The OM method has many limitations when used as a substitute for the origin of production methods for many farm commodities and processed products.
 Thus, the OM method is a less accurate basis for estimating State exports.
 Additionally, in accounting for commodity price differences between States, the cash receipts export estimates are more accurate than the production-share estimates.

-Farm production data by State are published by NASS, Quick Stats 2.0.
+Farm production data by State are published by NASS through Quick Stats.

-State Trade by Country of Origin and Destination values are compiled using the U.S. Department of Commerce, Bureau of the Census State Data Series.
+State Trade by Country of Origin and Destination values are compiled using the U.S. Department of Commerce, Bureau of the Census’ State and Metropolitan Area Data Series.